Rich started the Summit Workshops over 30 years ago due to the importance of networking and education in photography.

 2015: Recipient of Basketball Hall of Fame's Curt Gowdy Award

 2015: Inductee into the Denver Press Club Hall of Fame

 Chris runs the annual series of workshops and is in charge of all workshop operations, scheduling, logistics, faculty, social media, marketing and sponsorship.
 Chris has a passion for conservation, travel, and education and the workshops are a dream platform to help others reach new heights as not only photographers but as people.

 Chris is also an affiliate of the International League of Conservation Photographers.
 The iLCP is a U.S. based non-profit whose mission is to further environmental and cultural conservation through ethical photography.
 This affiliation provides a tremendous opportunity to help deliver great content and also be an advisor on matters large and small.

 Matt is a photographer and archaeologist from Jackson, Wyoming.
-The majority of his work focuses on travel, nature, and cultural and environmental conservation.
+At Summit he plans and directs many of our international workshops and helps coordinate Nature and Adventure in Jackson Hole.
+As a photographer, the majority of his work focuses on travel, nature, and cultural and environmental conservation.
 He is a National Fellow for the Explorer's Club and has worked as a senior photographer and on assignment for archaeological and conservation projects on four continents.
-Matt's work has been published in National Geographic Adventure, Outdoor Photographer Magazine, Wild Planet Photo Magazine, Archaeology Magazine, and Photographers Without Borders Magazine.
+Matt's work has been published with National Geographic, BBC World News, GEO, Outdoor Photographer Magazine, Wild Planet Photo Magazine, Archaeology Magazine, and Photographers Without Borders Magazine.
 When not on assignment or digging in an excavation, Matt can be found sampling strange food or sipping artisanal beverages while planning the next grand adventure.